valhuber/security-poc/readme.md

 # Security POC

+## Goals

+This POC is to explore:

-This is to confirm the [adding-global-where](https://docs.sqlalchemy.org/en/14/orm/session_events.html#adding-global-where-on-criteria) functionality.
+* Confirm approach to __role-based row authorization__, using SQLAlchemy [adding-global-where](https://docs.sqlalchemy.org/en/14/orm/session_events.html#adding-global-where-on-criteria) functionality.
 See also [the examples](https://docs.sqlalchemy.org/en/14/orm/query.html#sqlalchemy.orm.with_loader_criteria).
+     * Note using SQLAlchemy means that filters apply to all SARFS and custom api access
+     * Working quite well!
+* Confirm whether the basic filtering capability __meets the requirements of 1 real-world app__

+This POC is _not_ meant to explore:

+* Login Authentication (currently addressed with a place-holder stub)

+* Interaction with SAFRS API handling (except to the extent SAFRS uses SQLAlchemy)

+* System issues such as performance, caching, etc.

 ## Setup and Test